hasadna/open-bus/ROADMAP.md

 ### Real-Delay - QoS Score
 *Create a QoS (Quality-of-Service) score for public transport that can be viewed and sliced by agency, route, trip, stop, date and time.*
 *We wish to compare the planned trips to the actual trips (GTFS to SIRI).
 This information might help us discover problems such as trips that didn't happen, areas with bad traffic that buses usually are late for, etc.*

+### Accessibility Score
+*Show how accessible are different locations and resources by public transport.*
+*We wish to measure accessibility between two areas, for example how many people that live in South Tel Aviv are connected to Kfar-Saba.
+And also to measure accessibility between area and some features like workplaces, universities, healthcare, culture etc. for example Many many people who live in Beer-Sheva are connected to workplaces?*
+-   Between Locations
+-   Between Locations and Resources
+-   Between Populations and Resources

+### Complaints
+*Work with 15-minutes on building a good complaint platform.
+Use complaints as a valuable data source.*

+### Website
+*A suitable space to throw our stuff in and share them with the world.*

+### Misc
+-   Analyze Incentives for using private car (public & private sector)
+-   Get archive data from MOT (בקשות חופש מידע) and possibly from the agencies
+-   Better future Open Data policies for transportation in Israel (work with תחבורה היום ומחר)
+-   Better arrival time prediction

+## Milestones
+Short term - things we are working on now (but could always use help with)
+Medium term - things contributors can start working on that is not currently being worked on
+Long term - describe where our project is going (see Goals)
+**Sync this with the built-in github [milestones](https://help.github.com/articles/about-milestones/).
+Then every issue can be directly linked to a milestone upon creation**
+### Real Delay
 -   Meta-QoS - How good / bad is our SIRI data?
 Missing data, wrong data
 -   As a first step - compare stats on a route level, which easier and might be good enough for most uses:
 	-   Trip counts